Remedy SSO server general configuration

-Use the following sections to configure general settings, export, import, and view the session details for Remedy SSO.
+This topic details the configurations for general settings, export, import, and viewing of the session details for Remedy SSO.

 Before you begin